 2. It enhanced the different channels of sale like stores, e-commerce.

-With the decline of brick-and-mortar stores, UA intended to reduce its dependence on the latter.
-As a result, the tripling of direct-to-consumer sales was observed.
+With the decline of brick-and-mortar stores, Under Armour intended to reduce its dependence on the latter.
+As a result, direct-to-consumer sales went up three times.

-Market development is looking out for and capitalizing markets and demographics for existing products.
+Under Armour's market development strategy was to look out for and capitalizing markets and demographics for existing products.

 Under Armour executed this strategy by increasing its promotion of their products to the women consumers via stellar ad campaigns like the 'I will what I want' campaign.

-To engage in product development, new products are introduced to existing customers and demographics.
+New products are introduced to existing customers and demographics to engage in product development.

 - Signed a 6-year $60 million deal with the NFL (National Football League)